YoloNomy/YoloNomy.github.io/_thermo/statistical/entropy.md

 ## Statistical physics, microstates and macrostates

-The idea laying behind statistical mechanics will be to explain the observed behavior of large systems as the result of underlying microscopic subsystems.
+The idea laying behind statistical mechanics will be to explain the observed behavior of macroscopic systems as the result of a large number underlying microscopic subsystems.
 For exemple, we will be able to retrieve quite elegantly the ideal gas law, which was central in our first thermodynamics class, by interpreting a volume of gas as being composed of a large number of free bouncing microscopic particles.

 Statistical mechanics lies on the distinction between macrostates and microstates: